 With an increasing prevalence due to aging populations, the major-market osteoporosis patient pool is large and growing.
 The combined influence of increased patient numbers and drug launches will contribute to market growth through 2029.
 However, this growth will be tempered by generic erosion of key brands.
 The relatively low diagnosis and drug-treatment rates for osteoporosis owing to the asymptomatic nature of the disease will also continue to constrain the market.
 Driven largely by their widespread generic availability and high physician familiarity, bisphosphonates continue to dominate first-line treatment, creating a significant barrier to uptake for novel therapies.
 Emerging therapies will need to demonstrate a significant risk-benefit balance at a competitive price to challenge the bisphosphonates in the first line.
 Therefore, most emerging therapies will compete for use as second- or third-line treatments.

-- Novel agents—Radius Health’s abaloparatide SC and TD and Amgen/UCB/Astellas BioPharma’s romosozumab—are in late-stage development, registered, or recently launched for the treatment of osteoporosis.
+- Novel agents—Radius Health’s abaloparatide TD (Phase III) and Amgen / UCB / Astellas's romosuzumab (first market launch in 2019) for the treatment of osteoporosis.
 What do interviewed thought leaders say about the advantages and disadvantages of each therapy?
-How do they anticipate using them in the osteoporosis treatment algorithm?
-Which agents in the current market are most vulnerable to being replaced by these novel therapies, and which ones will constrain uptake of the new drugs?
+How do they anticipate using these agents in the osteoporosis treatment algorithm?
+Which agents in the current market are most likely to be replaced by these novel therapies, and which will constrain the uptake of new drugs?

 - Teriparatide and denosumab hold a sizable share of the market.
 How will the loss of patent protection affect their market share?
 What effect will the launch of novel agents have on their patient share?